Alphabet and Goldman Sachs are suing ad tech startup Outcome Health for alleged fraud

 Investors are suing Outcome Health, a startup selling ad space on screens in doctor’s offices, for alleged fraud and breach of contract eight months after pouring $500 million into the company.

-First reported in the Wall Street Journal, investors Goldman Sachs, which invested $100 million into the company, and Google parent company Alphabet’s investment arm CapitalG, Norwest Venture Partners and Laurene Powell Jobs Emerson Collective Investments, which each invested $50 million, according to the lawsuit are seeking to freeze $225 million in those investments, alleging Outcome Health knowingly misled investors by “knowingly providing false data and financial reports before the firms invested $487.5 million beginning in March,” according to the Journal report.
+First reported in the Wall Street Journal, investors Goldman Sachs, which invested $100 million into the company, Alphabet’s investment arm CapitalG, Norwest Venture Partners and Laurene Powell Jobs Emerson Collective Investments, which each invested $50 million, are seeking to freeze $225 million in those investments, according to the lawsuit, alleging Outcome Health misled investors by “knowingly providing false data and financial reports before the firms invested $487.5 million beginning in March,” according to the Journal report.

 The $225 million was set aside in a subsidiary to pay investors dividends on the investment.